SAP-samples/integrated-business-planning-excel-addin-vba-samples/README.md

-# VBA samples for SAP IBP, Add-in for Microsoft Excel
+# VBA Samples for SAP IBP, Add-in for Microsoft Excel

 Collection of planning view enhanced with VBA coding.
 These samples should kick-start your VBA journey within SAP IBP.